Fumoi Self-Cleaning Litter Box Review (2026): Worth It?

 Multi-cat households needing per-cat health monitoring.
 The app's weight tracking display bug makes per-cat monitoring unreliable with multiple cats.
 If a veterinarian has asked you to track individual cat weights, this product cannot reliably deliver that function today.

 Households with 5 GHz-only Wi-Fi.
 The Tuya app requires 2.4 GHz.
-If your router only broadcasts 5 GHz and you are not comfortable creating a separate 2.4 GHz network, the app will not connect.
-Better option: The PetSafe ScoopFree does not require Wi-Fi at all.
+If your router only broadcasts 5 GHz, the app will not connect out of the box.
+This is a solvable problem on most routers, but if you'd rather skip WiFi entirely, the PetSafe ScoopFree does not require it.

 First-Boot Fix: If you get a red error light on first setup, it almost certainly means the front cover gray door is not seated perfectly horizontal.
 This is the most common setup issue and it is not mentioned in the manual.
 Reseat the gray door until it sits flat, and the error clears.